What is HTAS?

 To join HTAS, please complete

-the following documents and return to the HTAS team:
+the joining form and return to the HTAS team.